Zichuan-Wang/ScoreOverFlow/README.md

 ## How to run

-1) Install MySQL and create database based on the schema provided.
+1) Install MySQL and create database based on db_schema/scoreoverflowdb.sql.

 2) Install Maven and build the dependencies using ```mvn clean```